Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 A company uses AWS Secrets Manager to store database credentials and wants to ensure that secrets can only be created with automatic rotation enabled.
 How should they enforce this requirement?

-- Use IAM permission boundaries to require rotation configuration in secret creation requests.
+- Attach IAM permission boundaries to all principals requiring rotation parameters to be present in CreateSecret requests.

 - Create an SCP that denies secretsmanager:CreateSecret unless the request includes rotation configuration parameters.